telerik/winforms-docs/knowledge-base/how-to-use-shortcuts-in-chat-messages.md

 ## Description

-By default, the messages in **RadChat** visualize the text content but it doesn't support shortcurs such as Ctrl+V and Ctrl+V to copy/paste text, etc. How to achieve text selection in RadChat is demonstrated in the [How to Select and Copy Text in Chat Messages]({%slug how-to-select-and-copy-text-in-chat-messages%}) article.
+By default, the messages in **RadChat** visualize the text content but it doesn't support shortcuts such as Ctrl+V and Ctrl+V to copy/paste text, etc. How to achieve text selection in RadChat is demonstrated in the [How to Select and Copy Text in Chat Messages]({%slug how-to-select-and-copy-text-in-chat-messages%}) article.

-This tutorial demonstrates how to achieve using shortcuts in chat messages.
+This tutorial demonstrates how to use shortcuts in chat messages.

 ![how-to-use-shortcuts-in-chat-messages](images/how-to-use-shortcuts-in-chat-messages.gif)

 ## Solution

-It is necessary to create a derivative of **TextMessageItemElement** and replace its **ChatMessageBubbleElement** with a custom one which hosts a read-only **RadTextBoxControlElement**.
+It is necessary to create a derivative of **TextMessageItemElement** and replace its **ChatMessageBubbleElement** with a custom one that hosts a read-only **RadTextBoxControlElement**.
 Thus, you will acquire the shortcuts that comes from the **RadTextBoxControlElement** and benefit from it.

 You should create a custom [Chat Factory]({%slug winforms/chat/chatelementfactory%}) and integrate the custom message element.
-Also you should create a custom **RadChat** control and override the **OnGotFocus()**.
+Also, you should create a custom **RadChat** control and override the **OnGotFocus()**.
 A complete solution in C# and VB is available below:

 ````C#